yohasebe/rsyntaxtree/docs/documentation.md

 ### Connectors

-There are three different types of `connector` drawn between a terminal node and its leaves (`auto`, `bar` and `none`). `auto` draws a triangle for leaves containing one or more whitespaces (= phrases).
+`Connector shape` offers three settings for what is drawn between a terminal node and its leaves (`auto`, `bar` and `none`). `auto` draws a triangle for leaves containing one or more whitespaces (= phrases).
 If the leaf does not contain any spaces (= single word), a straight bar is drawn instead.
 A `^` at the beginning of a leaf declares it to be a phrase, so a triangle is always drawn for it. `bar` draws a straight bar for every leaf. `none` draws no connector between a terminal node and its leaves.

 ### Brackets and Rectangles around a Leaf